PlatONnetwork/platon.py/docs/contracts.rst

 ------------------

 These factories are not intended to be initialized directly.
-Instead, create contract objects using the :meth:`w3.eth.contract() <web3.eth.Eth.contract>` method.
+Instead, create contract objects using the :meth:`w3.platon.contract() <web3.platon.Platon.contract>` method.
 By default, the contract factory is :class:`Contract`.
 See the example in :class:`ConciseContract` for specifying an alternate factory.

 .. py:class:: Contract(address)

-    Contract provides a default interface for deploying and interacting with Ethereum smart contracts.
+    Contract provides a default interface for deploying and interacting with Platon smart contracts.

-    The address parameter can be a hex address or an ENS name, like ``mycontract.eth``.
+    The address parameter can be a hex address or an ENS name, like ``mycontract.platon``.

 .. py:class:: ConciseContract(Contract())